pdbradley/pdbradley.github.io/_posts/2015-11-01-finding-records-with-no-associated-records-or-child-records-via-has-many-through-in-rails-4.md

 ---
 layout: post
-title: Finding records with no associated records via has_many :through in Rails 4
+title: Finding records with no associated records (where child association does not exist) via has_many :through in Rails 4
 excerpt: "A pretty simple way to find records that have no associated records"
 tags: [ruby, activerecord, rails]
 modified: 2015-11-01